How Uncontrolled Content Creates Enterprise Brand Risk

 Without clear systems, employees either avoid posting entirely or post without caution.
 Fear of making mistakes stops valuable content from reaching audiences.
 Alternatively, employees who feel uninformed may post casually, assuming nothing matters.

 Organizations need systems that remove fear by providing clear guardrails.
 Employees should know that approved content is safe to share.
-They should trust that review processes catch problems they might miss.
+They should trust that review processes catch problems they would otherwise miss.

 The Brand Consistency Challenge at Enterprise Scale